VOXILegends/SKT_Dwsim-with-Thingsboard-dashboard/README.md

 ![WhatsApp Image 2025-10-14 at 12 15 30_6cb5223c](https://github.com/user-attachments/assets/fbc3c2df-36ef-43f1-8f94-a93abc230b6b)

 This dashboard provides a live, high-level view for an operator.
-It displays the current temperature and humidity, the fan's On/Off status, and the servo's rotational position as a gauge.
+It's built on ThingsBoard and displays key telemetry and actuator states:

+Live Data Shows the current "SHT20 temperature" (e.g., 29 °C) and "SHT20 Humidity" (e.g., 53 %).

+Actuator Status:

+FAN INDICATOR, A toggle switch showing the live On/Off status of the exhaust fan.

+BUKAAN SERVO, A radial gauge displaying the servo's rotational position (e.g., 100).

+Historical Trends, Includes time-series graphs for both temperature and humidity to monitor recent trends.

+Alarms, An alarm widget displays any active alerts (e.g., "No alarms found").

 2. InfluxDB (Time-Series Data)
 ![WhatsApp Image 2025-10-14 at 12 15 31_fa9127b7](https://github.com/user-attachments/assets/ca6a1f9a-cb82-4592-9736-c401cf16657a)